Karnaaj Rally

 Karnaaj Rally is a racing and vehicular combat game for the Game Boy Advance handheld video game console developed by Polish game developer, Infinite Dreams.
 It was released on November 21, 2002.
 The game was well received by critics.
 It was re-released on UIQ3 platforms as K-Rally in 2007.
+It uses 3D polygons.

 Gameplay

 Karnaaj Rally is a racing game in top-down perspective.

 The player takes the role of a racer with a sponsor.
 The player is able to make bets, buy armor, upgrade their engine or tires and maintain leadership by winning races.
 Races are divided into seasons.
 The final race consists of a lunar race.